kaushalkumar94/airbnb-asheville-analysis/README.md

 - `reviews.csv` – Guest reviews with timestamps (used for demand analysis)
 - `neighbourhoods.csv` – Reference neighborhood data

+Raw data is stored separately from processed data to maintain reproducibility.

 ---

 ## Tools & Technologies